dartist/json_client/README.md

     client.files("services/FilesService.cs.txt").then(
         (fileInfo) => print("${fileInfo['Name']} is ${fileInfo['FileSizeBytes']} bytes") );

-Which just makes a GET request to [{urlRoot}/files/services/FilesService.cs.txt](http://www.servicestack.net/RestFiles/files/services/FilesService.cs.txt).
+Which just makes a JSON GET request to [/files/services/FilesService.cs.txt](http://www.servicestack.net/RestFiles/files/services/FilesService.cs.txt).

 If however the param is an **Object** or a **List** (i.e. Array in JavaScript) then a **POST** request is made instead so creating a new todo item can be done with: